 - Names of children

-- Name and Degree of Indian blood of spouse
+- Spouse name and degree of Indian blood

 - Individual enrollment number

 - Cross-referenced numbers from the Hester and Churchill Rolls